Kushal-gowda01/Ecommerce-Follow-Along/README.md

 Implemented auto-filled form for editing existing product details.
 Connected frontend with backend to send PUT requests.
 Handled errors and ensured data validation.

+# Milestone 14:-
+Edit & Delete Product Functionality
+Created a PUT API endpoint to update product details in MongoDB.
+Added an Edit button on the product card.
+Implemented auto-filled form for editing existing product details.
+Connected frontend with backend to send PUT requests.
+Handled errors and ensured data validation.
+Created a DELETE API endpoint to remove products from MongoDB.
+Added a Delete button to the product card.
+Integrated frontend with backend to send DELETE requests.